lmbxmu/mycode/2019AAAI_BSODH/README.md

 Click <a href="https://github.com/lmbxmu/mycode/tree/master/ONLINE_HASHING_UTILS">here</a> for our online hashing framework.

-Any problem with the source code, please feel free to contact me: lmbxmu@stu.xmu.edu.cn
+Any problem with the source code, please feel free to contact me at lmbxmu@stu.xmu.edu.cn